pungggi/mouse_gestures/README.md

 - Built-in gesture pad for gesture detection
 - Support for complex gesture patterns using regular expressions
 - Full 8-direction support including diagonal movements (UR, UL, DR, DL)
+- Assign commands to unrecognized gestures with a simple prompt

 ## How It Works